Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 5

-A particular kind of protein that can bind to cytoskeleton filament are molecular motors.
-Molecular motors are proteins that will consume energy source in the form of ATP, hydrolyse it to change conformation and produce forces.
+A particular kind of protein that can bind to cytoskeleton filaments are molecular motors.
+Molecular motors are proteins that will consume energy in the form of ATP, hydrolyse it to change conformation and produce forces.

-The motors that move along actin filaments are part of myosin superfamily, they are both responsible for the transport of cargo along filament, cell motility, division, and muscle contraction.
+The motors that move along actin filaments are part of the myosin superfamily, they are both responsible for the transport of cargo along filaments, cell motility, division, and muscle contraction.
 They acquire their name from their discovery in 1864 by Willy Kühne who extracted the first myosin II extract from muscle cell :cite:`Hartman2012`.

 The myosin super family is divided into subfamilies number with roman literals.
 As of today we count more than 30 family of myosin :cite:`Berridge2012a`.
-Muscle myosin are part of the myosin II family and are often referred to  as conventional myosin for historical reason as being the first discovered.
+Muscle myosin is part of the myosin II family and is often referred to  as conventional myosin for historical reason as being the first discovered.
 Non-muscle  myosin are also referred to as unconventional myosin.

 Myosin motors seem to be shared among all the living domain, hinting for an early emerging of myosin in the evolution.
-All the myosin motors move on actin filament toward the barbed end, with the exception of myosin VI which moves toward the pointed end :cite:`Buss2008`.
+All the myosin motors move on actin filaments toward the barbed end, with the exception of myosin VI which moves towards the pointed end :cite:`Buss2008`.

-Different subfamily of myosin are used for different function in cells, even in subfamily each type of myosin can have specific function.
+Different subfamily of myosin are used for different function in cells.
+Even in subfamilies each type of myosin can have specific functions.
 For example, conventional myosin found in muscle cell are use for large scale cell contraction.
 In contrast, myosin V is known to transport cargo and is found to be responsible for actin network dynamics and vesicle positioning